JamalTheGitHub/PythonBasic3-Functions/README.md

 Alright, let's walk through on what happened.
 Inside <strong>function2(x)</strong>, we added a line that says <strong>return x + 3</strong>.
 What this means is that it just returns the value to the <strong>function</strong>.
 Without the <strong>return</strong>, nothing will be returned back to the <strong>function</strong> and it would render the <strong>function</strong> "pointless".
 So now, to test whether the <strong>function</strong> is working as it should, we want to call it.
 So how do we call it?
 With the <strong>print function</strong> of course!
 This is because, in <strong>function1()</strong>, we had assigned a <strong>print function</strong> within it, thus by calling the <strong>function</strong> just by writing the name of the <strong>function</strong> will give the output of the <strong>print function</strong> because it is a <strong>print function</strong>!

-It is possible to multiple arguments in a single function.
+It is possible to have multiple arguments in a single function.
 The concept is the same, like an example below;

         def function3(x,y):
             return x + y

         print(function3(5,6))

 If you were to run the code, you will get 11.
-In this case, since there are two <strong>argurments</strong>, <strong>"x"</strong> and <strong>"y"</strong>, whatever values you put will correspond to how the <strong>function</strong> was written.
+In this case, since there are two <strong>argurments</strong>, <strong>"x"</strong> and <strong>"y"</strong>, whatever values you put will correspond to how the <strong>function</strong> was written which in the previous case was <strong>x + y</strong>.

 Basically that is it for <strong>functions</strong>!
 The point is to understand the concept and how it works.
 You can also make any <strong>functions</strong> provided that you know the proper and correct <strong>synstaxes</strong>.